7946 W. 3rd St. LA, CA 90048

 AT THE C.A.P.O.
 CENTER

-Join us every Friday for our Never a Bother Youth Circle for Mental Health.
+Join us every Friday for our Elevate Youth Circle for Mental Health.

-Our circles are free and open to all, offering weekly group sessions and one-on-one therapy led by licensed clinical social workers.
+Free and open to all, these circles offer weekly group sessions and one-on-one therapy with licensed clinical social workers.

 Fresh Tracks is a 12-week multimedia youth learning program at The C.A.P.O.
 Center, supported by The Arts for Healing and Justice Network (AHJN) members, JGD-USA, and Street Poets Inc.